tiwong/tiwong.github.io/maths.md

 ### Some loose ends:

-- An idea on connecting Bernstein's 'Stacks in Representation Theory' to infinity categories. <a href="BeamerNUS.pdf">PDF</a>
+- An idea on connecting Bernstein's 'Stacks in Representation Theory' to infinity categories.
+[Slides](BeamerNUS.pdf), [PDF](AHT.pdf).

 - An attempt to formulate the tensor product lift of GL(n) x GL(m) representations in terms of the Hitchin fibration <a href="Tensor products.pdf">PDF</a>